-Christmas Lights Snack Cake
+Christmas Lights Gingerbread Snack Cake

-I am so excited to share this Christmas Lights Snack Cake with you guys today!
+I am so excited to share this Christmas Lights Gingerbread Snack Cake with you guys today!
 This cake is so damn cute!
 And this is a Christmas Lights Cake with no artificial colors, so it’s one you can all get behind.

 I made this naturally colored Christmas cake using one of our favorite candies — Giggles.
 And if you don’t know what Giggles are, they are basically organic Skittles.
 But they taste a million times better than Skittles — and the green one is not lime, it’s green apple!